CENTRAL CATHOLIC COVID PROTOCOLS

 Below is a checklist teachers will follow to ensure safety in classrooms (protocols for bathrooms, lunch, hallways, supervision, etc):

-Make sure each desk is positioned 3-feet apart
+- Make sure each desk is positioned 3-feet apart to the extent possible

-Teachers are visible in the doorway/hallway before each class to gently remind students to social distance, sanitize hands, and properly wear masks
+- Teachers are visible in the doorway/hallway before each class to gently remind students to social distance, and sanitize hands

 Special safety precautions and practices will be in place for Fine Arts, Physical Education, and American Sign Language classes.